Archduchess Louise of Austria: Later life

 Louise lived firstly at Ramo Castle near Lyon, then in 1903 at Ventnor Castle on the Isle of Wight.
 In 1904 she and her family moved to the Bourbon-Parma family seat of Wartegg Castle on Lake Constance, and later to Florence.
 On 21 December 1904 she tried to see her older children at the Dresden Taschenbergpalais, but her attempts were unsuccessful because the police had surrounded the building.
 Later, she traveled in the company of her new lover, Conte Carlo Guicciardi, who lived separately from his wife but was still married.

 Both Louise and her lover thought to return 2-year-old Anna Monika Pia to the Saxon court, but after an increase of the child's allowance from 30,000 to 40,000 marks was negotiated Louise changed her mind and refused to send her daughter to Dresden.

-In London on 25 September 1907 Louise married the Italian musician Enrico Toselli, 12 years younger than she.
+In London on 25 September 1907 Louise married the Italian musician Enrico Toselli, who was 12 years younger than her.
 They had one son, Carlo Emmanuele Filiberto, born on 7 May 1908.
 Shortly after her wedding (26 October 1907), King Frederick Augustus III finally located Anna Monika Pia, who was sent to Dresden to live with her siblings and be raised as a member of the Saxon royal house.
 In 1908 Louise separated from Toselli, and they divorced in 1912; their son remained with his father.